Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 2. Go to the Models tab.
 3. Find your character's face under the "Number" dropdown.
 	- Yes, the eyes look bizarre.
 What you're seeing are the eyes for Reaper's *Enshroud* overlaid on top of the normal eyes.
 If you need to be reassured, the proper eyes can be seen by changing the Mesh dropdown to Mesh #2.
 Make sure to set it back to "ALL" afterwards.
 	- In most cases, your face number will correspond to the setting scheme laid out in Step 1a.
-However in some cases (such as Hrothgar Males post-6.1), the faces may appear multiple times.
+However in some cases (such as Male Hrothgar post-6.1), the faces may appear multiple times.
 Consult any relevant racial guides if you find this is the case.
 4. Click "Add to FMV."
 5. Next, add the Hair just as you did the Face.
 	- For unlockable hairstyles, you will have to search through the list TexTools provides.
 As a rule of thumb, default hairstyles begin from 1 and continue in consecutive order, while unlocked hairstyles begin after a large gap.